 Significant: Leucopenia, thrombocytopenia, CNS depression, ataxia, dizziness, somnolence, sedation, hypotension, increased intraocular pressure, cardiac conduction abnormalities; elevated hepatic enzymes, hepatic failure, hyponatraemia, reduced serum levels of thyroid hormones; confusion, agitation, activation of latent psychosis, suicidal thoughts or behaviour, renal toxicity, isolated macular or maculopapular exanthema; exacerbated atypical absence or myoclonic seizures.
 Blood and lymphatic system disorders: Eosinophilia.
 Eye disorders: Diplopia, blurred vision.
 Gastrointestinal disorders: Dry mouth, nausea, vomiting; rectal irritation (supp).
 General disorders and administration site conditions: Fatigue, weakness.
 Investigations: Increased weight, decreased blood osmolarity, increased LDL, HDL, total cholesterol, alkaline phosphatase and gamma-glutamyltransferase.
 Metabolism and nutrition disorders: Oedema, fluid retention.
 Rarely, acute or non-acute porphyria.
 Nervous system disorders: Headache.
 Skin and subcutaneous tissue disorders: Urticaria, pruritus, rash.
 Vascular disorders: Hypertension.
 Potentially Fatal: Toxic epidermal necrolysis, Stevens-Johnson syndrome, exfoliative dermatitis, acute generalised exanthematous pustulosis, multiorgan hypersensitivity (also known as DRESS), anaphylaxis and angioedema involving the glottis, larynx, lips and eyelids; aplastic anaemia, agranulocytosis, CV effects (e.g. CHF, thromboembolism, AV block).

 This drug may cause drowsiness, dizziness, or blurred vision; if affected, do not drive or operate machinery.
 Do not switch between dosage forms unless instructed by your doctor.
+Women of childbearing potential must use proven birth control methods during therapy and for at least 2 weeks after stopping the treatment.
+Consider using other reliable contraceptive methods recommended by the doctor as hormonal contraceptives may be ineffective.

 Screen for HLA-B*15:02 alleles in patients at increased risk of developing SCARs before treatment initiation.
 Obtain CBC with platelet count and differential, serum Fe, reticulocytes, hepatic and renal function tests, urinalysis, BUN, and eye examination at baseline and periodically during treatment; lipid panel, thyroid function tests, serum Na and carbamazepine levels as clinically indicated.
 Monitor for emergence or worsening of depression, suicidal thoughts or behaviour, or any unusual changes in mood or behaviour.
 Closely monitor serum levels when a change in product is necessary.